kyu36003-source/CreativeMarket/README.md

 ### Gasless Trading That Actually Works

-We spent a lot of time getting this right.
 Standard EIP-3009 implementation (not some custom hack), deployed and tested on local Hardhat.

-When you wrap your BNB:
+**The x402 flow:**
-1. You pay gas once (~$0.000035)
+1. You wrap your BNB once (~$0.000035 gas)
-2. You sign transactions off-chain (free)
+2. You sign transactions off-chain (free, no gas)
 3. A facilitator submits them for you (they pay gas, earn 0.5% fee)
 4. Your BNB balance doesn't move
+5. Everything happens on BNB Chain

 All 12 tests passed.
 User balance unchanged after gasless bets.
 Works exactly as intended.

+**Why this matters:** You can trade all day without worrying about gas.
+New users can start trading immediately.
+Everything stays on-chain and transparent.

 ### AI Resolution (Work in Progress)